 The Tree Kangaroo Conservation Program aims to reduce human and environmental impacts on habitats in the Huon Peninsula of Papua New Guinea.
 Community-managed conservation, forest management, and organic coffee farming have been implemented to reduce pressures on local wildlife while also ensuring the stable and sustainable livelihoods of local communities.

-The TKCP keeps one of the largest forest carbon datasets in the region.
-This dataset suggests that the conservation area stores an estimated 44.6 millions tons of carbon, equivalent to 163.6 million tons of carbon dioxide.
+The TKCP keeps one of the largest forest carbon datasets in the region which documents that the conservation area stores an estimated 44.6 million tons of carbon, equivalent to 163.6 million tons of carbon dioxide (1).

-The improved connectivity of forest in the area is reported to play an important role in mitigating flooding impacts.
+According to the one available report for the site the project has contributed to flood mitigation and enhanced food and water security.
+While technical studies are clearly needed to validate these statements, it is likely that the project is supporting human adaptation to climate change (1).
 Food security is reported to have improved, with conservation activities improving the ecosystem service provisioning of wild game and non-timber forest products.
-Water security is also reported to have improved as the conservation area supports the provisioning of fresh water.
+Water security is also reported to have improved as the conservation area supports the provisioning of fresh water (1).

 There are no data on the ecosystem health outcomes of the interventions, however a population analysis undertaken from 2011 to 2017 by the Tree kangaroo Conservation Project suggests a table population of tree kangaroos and population increases of other species like cuscus (Phalanger) within the protected zones (2).
 In a survey of 104 households within the project region 96% of local residents aligned with these data, with those questioned attributing a perceived increase in animal abundance to the project (5).